chickendrop89/OneShot-Extended/README.md

 ## Advantages over original OneShot
  - Highlighting of a vulnerable WPS version (1.0) in the scanner
  - Ability to save the AP right into the Network Manager of your system
+ - Ability to do a WPS Null/blank pin attack
  - Ability to clear the screen every scan
  - Minor changes (e.g, WPA3TM indication, better vulnwsc detection, RF-Kill handling)
  - Works on modern python versions (>3.9)